Many people could benefit from a life insurance policy but still choose not to purchase one. Learn why they should give life insurance another look.

 That may be true, but what form are those assets in at the moment?
 Are they mainly liquid, meaning your beneficiaries could quickly convert them into cash should the need arise?
 Or are they mostly in non-liquid form, which would mean real estate, a share in a business, or even jewelry?

-If it's the latter, a life insurance policy could provide your loved ones with access to some "ready cash" that would allow them to pay off debts that require immediate attention and also let them retain those non-liquid assets rather than potentially sell them for a fraction of what they'd get if they could hold on to them for a while longer.
+If it's the latter, a life insurance policy could provide your loved ones with access to some "ready cash."
+This would allow them to pay off debts that require immediate attention.
+It would also let them retain those non-liquid assets rather than selling them for a fraction of what they'd get.

 You are now, but what about five or 10 years down the road?
 Actually, none of us knows for sure how healthy—or not—we're going to be tomorrow or the next day, let alone a year or a decade in the future.